Ofira Asayag

-Ofira Asayag (אופירה אסייג) is an Israeli TV host, radio broadcaster, journalist, and sports reporter.
+Ofira Asayag (אופירה אסייג) is an Israeli TV host, radio broadcaster and sports reporter.
 In the past, she also served as a presenter of sports programs on television.

 Biography

 Ofira Asayag was born on October 6, 1973 (the first day of the Yom Kippur War) in Dimona.
 She is the fourth child born among six brothers and sisters to parents who immigrated from Morocco.
 She studied at the state-religious school "Appelman".
 After her military service, she worked at a hair salon, and then worked at the licensing office in Be’er Sheva.

 Asayag began her career in sports media as a sideline reporter at the Israel Broadcasting Authority from 1996 to 2002.
 She mainly worked on the radio program "Songs and Goals" and television broadcasts of football and basketball games.
 In October 2002 she started working in the sports broadcasts of Channel 2.
 She was denied the opportunity to continue working at the Broadcasting Authority simultaneously.
 She lost a lawsuit against the Broadcasting Authority at the Labor Court, since it was determined that she worked as a freelancer and did not have an employee-employer relationship with the Authority.
 On Channel 2, she presented the sports section in the morning show "Cafe Talad" by Yardena Arazi and Dov Gil-har.

 In 2000 Asayag joined the ONE sports website as a flash reporter and is responsible for the "Glitch" section, which deals with sports gossip.
 Soon after she became the coordinator of the articles and then the content manager of the site.
 She still holds this position today, while simultaneously maintaining her other occupations in parallel.

 In the beginning of 2004, she created the film "The Big Miss", a documentary about the life and conviction of Israeli football player Felix Halfon.

 In 2006, businessman Arcadi Gaydamak recruited Asayag as the director of the sports department and presenter at the Radio Station 99, which he had recently purchased.
 Asayag began running a program together with Eyal Berkovic.
 In addition, she began presenting a program on the TV channel of the Beitar Jerusalem Football Club (which was also owned by Gaydamak) and produced a documentary about the group.
 However, after about two years, Radio 99 ran into financial difficulties and was sold to 103FM.
 However, in August 2010, Asayag and Berkovic left 103FM, due to disagreements with the station's management.